-Next: In T9 mode, press to display other matching words.

-- Space: Press to complete a word and insert a space. - Clear: Press to delete a single space or character.
+- Next: In T9 mode, press to display other matching words. - Space: Press to complete a word if text is in T9 mode or insert a space. - ©ACK Clear: Press to delete a single space or character.
 Hold to delete the whole message. - Punctuation: In T9 mode, press to insert punctuation in a word and complete a sentence.